bmcastrow/lichtman-USA-elections/README.md

 🗒️ Note:

 Please note that this dataset assumes that each state contributes a certain key, which may not strictly reflect the true state-level contributions.
 However, due to limitations in available data, it is used a national-level assumption for the keys rather than state-level specifics.
-This approach serves our purpose of providing a broader national analysis for simulation purposes.
+This approach serves the purpose of providing a broader national analysis for simulation purposes.

 ## 🔑 What are the Lichtman Keys?